MiuLab/EditLLM-Survey/paper_pool/side_effects.md

 - Detecting Edit Failures In Large Language Models: An Improved Specificity Benchmark (https://aclanthology.org/2023.findings-acl.733/)
 - Journey to the Center of the Knowledge Neurons: Discoveries of Language-Independent Knowledge Neurons and Degenerate Knowledge Neurons (https://arxiv.org/abs/2308.13198)
 - Is it Possible to Edit Large Language Models Robustly?(https://arxiv.org/abs/2402.05827)
+- Model Editing at Scale leads to Gradual and Catastrophic Forgetting(https://arxiv.org/abs/2401.07453)